The Whole Truth and Nothing But the Truth: Faithful and Controllable Dialogue Response Generation with Dataflow Transduction and Constrained Decoding: Experiments

 \textbf{Human Evaluation.} It is well-known that popular automatic evaluation metrics may not always reflect the true quality of the generated responses \cite{celikyilmaz-etal-2021-evaluation}.
 Thus, we further carry out human evaluation on 297 examples randomly sampled from the validation data.
 Specifically, for each generated response, we collect human judgments on three questions: \textbf{grammaticality} (\textit{``has the virtual assistant made any grammar errors?''}), \textbf{relevance} (\textit{``has the virtual assistant misunderstood the user’s request?''}), and \textbf{truthfulness} (\textit{``has the virtual assistant provided any incorrect information as judged using the database and timestamp?''}).
 Three judgments are collected for each question, and we report the percentage of examples where \textit{``no''} is the majority-voted answer.
 Higher percentages are better.
 Crowdworkers are recruited from Amazon Mechanical Turk with qualification requirements such as having a work approval rate higher than $80\%$ and having performed a minimum of $100$ annotations.
-They are paid at the rate of $0.15$ cents per judgment.
-The inter-annotator agreements for the three questions are around $90\%$, $80\%$ and $75\%$, respectively, as measured by the percentage of examples where all three workers choose the same answer.
+They are paid at the rate of \$$0.15$ per judgment.
+For responses generated by the constrained decoding approach, annotators generally agree with each other on the three questions, \ie the percentage of examples where all three workers choose the same answer are around $90\%$, $78\%$ and $76\%$, respectively.
+More details are provided in \cref{appendix:human_eval}.